 Be selective when pruning Nobile plants as they help with the new growth of plants.
 Dendrobium Nobile stems that had bloomed and flowered in one year usually increase their budding in later years.

-Keeping and maintaining matured and full-grown plant provides you with more flowers.
+Keeping and maintaining matured and the full-grown plant provides you with more flowers.

 Proper temperature, water, and growth condition can help you get up to 50 to 100 flowers per cane.